codatio/codat-docs/docs/auth-flow/optimize/monitor-auth-flow.md

 If an integration category is marked as optional in **Settings > Auth flow > Link**, skipping that step increases the auth success measure of the funnel.
 :::

 Finally, visualize your stats of auth flow completion using the **graph**.
-It represents the ratio of the number of commpleted auth journeys to the number of started auth flows within a given week, expressed as a percentage.
+It represents the ratio of the number of completed auth journeys to the number of started auth flows within a given week, expressed as a percentage.

 Note that the monitor starts producing the auth flow completion chart only when a non-zero number of auth flows is completed in a given week.
 As a result, initial weeks of use may not appear if no journeys have been completed.